Buying A House While in Chapter 13 Bankruptcy | 2025

 FHA loan with Chapter 13 bankruptcy

-To qualify for an FHA loan during Chapter 13, you need to be at least 12 months into your repayment plan.
-And you must have made all Chapter 13 payments on time.
-In addition, the bankruptcy court or bankruptcy attorney needs to give written permission for you to take out a new mortgage loan.
+To qualify for an FHA loan while in Chapter 13, you need to be 12 months into your repayment plan with all payments made on time.
+You’ll also need written permission from the court or your attorney to get a new mortgage.

 Benefits of an FHA loan with Chapter 13